sourcegraph/about-replatform/content/blogposts/strange-loop/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 ### Technical Specifications

   **Accessible Rich Internet Applications (ARIA)** is a tool at your disposal to meet WCAG standards (aria-hidden and aria-labeledby as examples), however, this should not be your first tool of choice.
 Using HTML elements to their semantic specifications is what you should be doing first.
-As an example, don't use "<div class="button"...>" as divs are not focusable by default.
+As an example, don't use "<div className="button"...>" as divs are not focusable by default.
 A much better method would be to use a button and then apply a style.

 ### So why do we care about accessibility, a history lesson